This wouldn’t be a Forex website if it didn’t have a good article about the classic pin bar pattern.

 Candlestick reversal signals are some of the most powerful and abundant signals used by price action traders – the most common of them being ‘The Pin Bar’.

-If you are even slightly familiar with Price Action trading, then the term pin bar is probably not un familiar to you as it’s generally the back bone of most price action trading systems used in today’s markets.
+Pin bar trading is generally the backbone of most price action trading systems used in today’s Forex markets.

-The Pin Bar is made up of from a specific layout of the following 3 important focal points…
+The Pin Bar candlestick is made up of from a specific layout of the following 3 important focal points…

-To qualify as a pin bar, the open and close must be situated at one end of the bar and the nose of the bar must make up at least 2/3’s of the whole bar’s range.
-The general rule of thumb is – the longer the nose of the pin bar, the more powerful the signal.
+To qualify as a pin bar, the open and close must be situated at one end of the bar’s range, and the nose of the bar must make up at least 2/3’s of the whole bar’s range.
+The general rule of thumb is – the longer the nose of the pin bar, the more powerful the pin bar signal.

 How Pin Bars are Used in Trading

-Pin Bars are one of the most powerful tools any trader can have in their price action arsenal; they form often enough and can be found across all time frames.
-The pin bar’s core use is as a Price Action reversal signal, so when pin bars form, generally it’s a tip off that the market is ready to move in the opposite direction.
+Pin Bars are one of the most powerful tools a trader can have in their price action arsenal.
+They form very regularly and can be found across all time frames.
+The pin bar’s core purpose to help the trader identify potential reversals in the market.
+When pin bars form, it is a good sign the market is ready to move in the opposite direction.

-Price action always tells a story, and the story of a pin bar is that price moved to an area on the chart, this movement is then rejected by the market and pushes price back to its original point of origin.
+Price action always tells a story.
+The story of a pin bar is is one where price moved to an area on the chart.
+The move is rejected by the market, and pushes price back to its original point of origin.
 Sometimes even beyond if it’s a good signal.
-Working with the logic of the rejection principle of pin bars, we can use them to…
+Working with the logic of the rejection principle of pin bars, we can use them to:

 - Capture potential tops and bottoms to price movements